 Systemic Therapies

-Whether you need adjuvant or neoadjuvant systemic therapy and which type will depend on a number of factors including:
+Whether you need adjuvant or neoadjuvant systemic therapy, and which type will depend on several factors including:

 Prior to receiving systemic therapies, our patients meet with a medical oncologist as part of our multidisciplinary treatment team.
 Once the treatment is determined, our patients also meet with an oncology nurse specialized in administering and caring for patients receiving systemic therapies to provide education about self-care during treatment.